miteshksingh/C-Compiler/README.md

 # Developing a mini-gcc compiler from end to end

-## Assignment-1:
-Part-A: Comments Removal in a C-program
-Part-B: Building a Lexical Analyzer for C
+## Assignment-1: Building a Lexical Analyzer (tokens) for C

-## Assignment-2:
+## Assignment-2: Building Syntx Analyzer for C and sybmol table for all identifiers
 Part-A: Building a Syntax Analyzer(parser) for C using the bison parser-generator and the grammar given in K & R (pp.234-238)

 Input: A C program (argv[1]).

 Output: On the screen, a sequence of productions being reduced. i.e. Rightmost derivation in Reverse.

 Part-B: Construct a Symbol Table for all the identifiers appearing in the input C-program.

 Input: A C-program as earlier (argv[1])

 Output:
     - print error message and exit on duplicate declarations
     - print error message and exit on usage without declarations